-If you’re feeling productive, why not crack on with a bit of DIY around the house this weekend?
-Take on some decorating tasks and help to improve the look and feel of your home – for you and for your guests.
-Here are 8 simple DIY projects you can undertake this weekend, to help create a brighter, more stylish, more organised home.
+So the weekend is just around the corner.
+If you're feeling productive, why not crack on with a bit of DIY around the house?
+Take on some decorating tasks and help to improve the look and feel of your home - for both yourself and for your guests.
+You could completely change the look of your kitchen or bathroom by undertaking a full tiling project.
+Alternatively, if you're feeling a little less ambitious, here are 8 simple DIY projects you can undertake this weekend, to help create a brighter, more stylish, more organised home.

 Got a plain old coffee table you're tired of looking at (preferably one with plain tiles or a sheet of glass sunken into its face)?
 Refresh it by clearing out the old surface lining, and putting in some modern mosaic tiles.
 The shinier the mosaics, the better the effect.
 Iridescent tiles have a great, shimmering, colour-changing appearance.